 Hundreds of people from across the country participated in the first three events of the La Follette School series Election 2020: A Spotlight on Policy.
 More than 250 people also are registered for the next event in the series, Politics and Policy with Maggie Haberman of The New York Times on Thursday, Oct.
 29.

 La Follette School Professor Emeritus Dennis Dresang will discuss his latest book, Patrick J. Lucey: A Lasting Legacy, on Thursday, Nov.
 12 from 7 to 8 p.m.
 Former Wisconsin Govs.
 Jim Doyle and Scott McCallum will join Dresang in a panel discussion.

 Children in families characterized as minorities, those without health insurance, or those with low socioeconomic status experience less upward health mobility and greater downward health mobility relative to their more advantaged peers, according to research by La Follette School Professor Jason Fletcher and Katie Jajtner, a postdoctoral associate at UW–Madison’s Center for Demography of Health and Aging.

 How I got into behavioral genetics was a mixture of deep curiosity and luck in the form of opportunities that presented themselves over the years.
 I am deeply grateful that I had the opportunity to follow my curiosity rather than having to stick to narrowly defined disciplinary boundaries.
 I think this freedom has greatly benefited my work.

-The La Follette School of Public Affairs and Department of Political Science at UW–Madison along with the Wisconsin Alumni Association (WAA) are hosting a series of Real Town Hall events in preparation for the 2018 midterm elections.
+As the U.S. presidential election approaches, the La Follette School of Public Affairs and Department of Political Science are partnering with the Wisconsin Alumni Association on a series of Real Town Hall discussions.
+The first, on the social impacts of COVID-19, is Wednesday, Sept.
+30.